 Now you’ve got your rulers, you’ve got your accessories, but… you don’t know what to do with your ruler.
 First and foremost, you need to know where to properly place your ruler.
-National Quilters Circle has answered this common question “I have often wondered whether the line on a ruler should sit ON the edge or BESIDE the edge of the fabric?” in our Ask an Expert series.
+National Quilters Circle has answered the common question, “Should the line on a ruler sit ON the edge or BESIDE the edge of the fabric?”, in our Ask an Expert series.

 Read here: Where Should I Place My Ruler? or PIN FOR LATER